 All applications meeting guidelines will be evaluated by a panel of judges.
 Each evaluator will be asked to score the applications according to the following criteria:

-• The project enhances learner engagement in today’s food, fiber and fuel system.
+• The project enhances learner engagement in today’s food, fiber, and fuel systems.
 30 points

 • This project will creatively engage students in a manner that encourages them to learn more about agriculture.
 20 points

-• The project narrative is complete and includes well thought out: Plan, Goals, Timeline and Budget 20 points
+• The project narrative is complete and includes a well-thought-out Plan, Goals, Timeline, and Budget.
+20 points

 • The project expands on current ag literacy efforts (additional grades, audiences, new subjects, etc.) 15 points